 Many jumbo loans are used in the context of purchasing a larger home or a home located in a more expensive area.
 Where home prices are more competitive, jumbo loans may be the only option for homebuyers to purchase certain types of homes.

-Although they are considered higher risk mortgages than conforming mortgages, jumbo mortgages often have interest rates similar to conforming mortgages.
+Although they are considered higher-risk mortgages than conforming mortgages, jumbo mortgages often have similar interest rates.

 Borrowers are often required to make a down payment of 10 – 20% for a jumbo mortgage.
-However, a down payment of less than 20% could lead to the requirement of private mortgage insurance (PMI), increasing the monthly payment of the loan.
+However, a down payment of less than 20% could lead to the requirement of private mortgage insurance (PMI), increasing the loan’s monthly payment.